nautechsystems/nautilus_trader/docs/user_guide/orders.md

 ## Order Factory
 The easiest way to create new orders is by using the built-in `OrderFactory`, which is automatically attached to every `TradingStrategy` class.
-This factory will take care of lower level details - such as ensuring the correct trader ID and strategy ID is assigned, generation of a necessary initialization ID and timestamp, and abstracts away parameters which don't necessarily apply to the order type being created, or are only needed to specify more advanced execution instructions.
+This factory will take care of lower level details - such as ensuring the correct trader ID and strategy ID are assigned, generation of a necessary initialization ID and timestamp, and abstracts away parameters which don't necessarily apply to the order type being created, or are only needed to specify more advanced execution instructions.